 - Game Mod: An official one, All Night Nippon Super Mario Bros..
-Here, some of the enemy characters and all of the Mushroom Retainers were changed into Japanese celebrities.
+Here, some of the enemy characters and all of the Toads were changed into Japanese celebrities.
 It was given out as a raffle prize on the Japanese radio show "All Night Nippon".

 - Goomba Springboard: This play mechanic makes its debut in the Mario series here.
 Also the Trope Namer.
 For some reason, this mechanic is removed in the GBC release, playing more like its predecessor, although levels were edited to compensate the removal.

 - Guide Dang It:

 - Worlds 2-2 and 8-2.
 Because of the large gap that Mario cannot jump across by himself, World 2-2 is the first level that requires hitting an invisible block to win.